fysteven/SearchAlgorithms/README.md

 # SearchAlgorithms
-Please see the PDF file for assignment detail.
+Please see the PDF file for the program explanation.